robotic4udio/robotic4udio.github.io/_posts/2025-03-04-resound-lab.md

 ### **ReSound Lab – Giving Electronic Waste a Second Life Through Sound**

 In a world overflowing with discarded technology, ReSound Lab transforms electronic waste into unique musical instruments, exploring the intersection of sound art, sustainability, and technological innovation.
 By repurposing obsolete hardware—such as hard drives, circuit boards, printer components, CRT-TV's and industrial machinery—through hacking, reprogramming, and mechanical manipulation, this project gives new meaning to what is often considered trash.

+> “One man’s trash is another man’s instrument.

 Each year, millions of tons of electronic waste (e-waste) are discarded globally, much of it ending up in landfills or shipped to developing countries, where it poses severe environmental and health risks.
-ReSound Lab challenges this cycle by transforming abandoned materials into instruments and compositions, turning forgotten technology into creative expression.
+ReSound Lab challenges this cycle by transforming abandoned materials into instruments and compositions, turning obsolete technology into creative expression.
+Read more about the [global e-waste crisis](https://edition.cnn.com/2024/03/20/climate/electronic-waste-recycling-climate-un/index.html).

 By blending DIY instrument building, sound art, and sustainability, ReSound Lab uncovers the hidden sonic potential of electronic waste.
 Using contact microphones, electromagnetic pickups, circuit augmentation, sensors, and digital processing, we reveal the rhythms and textures buried within discarded hardware.